 During a CT urogram

-For a CT urogram, you usually lie on your back on an exam table, though you may be asked to lie on your side or stomach.
+For a typical CT urogram, you lie on your back on an exam table, though you may be asked to lie on your side or stomach.
 Straps and pillows may be used to help you maintain the correct position and keep still during the exam.
 You may be asked to change positions during the CT urogram.

 After a CT urogram